paixaols/insurance-cross-sell/README.md

 * Clients previously involved in a car injury are more inclined to purchase the auto insurance.
 * Younger people are less inclined to purchase the auto insurance.
-* Clients who already an auto insurance are not prone to change their insurance company.
+* Clients who already have an auto insurance are not prone to change their insurance company.

 # 4. Machine Learning Model Applied